Richard Townsend (201)

 Richard was godfather to Horatio Townsend [5D00].

-(1) The entry for Synge (Lislee) in the National University of Ireland (NUI) Galway Connacht and Munster Landed Estates Database records "Sir Edward Synge was the owner of over 1000 acres in county Cork in the 1870s.
+(1) The entry for Synge (Lislee) in the University of Galway Landed Estates Database records "Sir Edward Synge was the owner of over 1000 acres in county Cork in the 1870s.
 He was the lessor of property in the parish of Lislee, barony of Ibane & Barryroe, at the time of Griffith's Valuation.
 This family was originally from England and came to Ireland in the early 17th century.
 A number of family members were Protestant clergymen, two became bishops.
 Robert Synge was created a baronet in 1801.
 John Millington Synge, the playwright, was connected to this family.
 The seat of this family is recorded as Lislee Court, Bandon."

 (2) Elizabeth's will is dated 11 September 1743 and she died some time later that same year.

-(3) The entry for Becher in the National University of Ireland (NUI) Galway Connacht and Munster Landed Estates Database records "Burke's ''Irish Family Records'' and Smith both indicate that the Beechers were originally a Kent family.
+(3) The entry for Becher in the University of Galway Landed Estates Database records "Burke's ''Irish Family Records'' and Smith both indicate that the Beechers were originally a Kent family.
 Fane Becher was granted over 12,000 acres in county Cork during the reign of Elizabeth I. Henry Beecher was granted land in West Carbery in 1669 and is recorded as the purchaser of land from Lord Kingston and Sir William Petty.
 In 1778 Mary daughter of John Townshend Becher of Creagh and Annisgrove, county Cork, married William Wrixon of Cecilstown, county Cork.
 She succeeded to the estates of her brother Henry Becher of Creagh.
 Their eldest son William Wrixon of Ballygiblin assumed the name of Becher and was made a baronet in 1831.
 He married an actress Miss O'Neill and had a number of children.
 Griffith's Valuation records Sir William Wrixon Beecher holding an estate in the parishes of Castlemagner, Clonfert, Kilmeen, Knocktemple and Subulter, barony of Duhallow, county Cork.
 Sir Henry Becher, who succeeded his father in 1850, was among the principal lessors in the parishes of Castlehaven, Aghadown, Creagh and Tullagh in the barony of West Carbery, county Cork.
 Sir William Becher also held land in the parish of Kilvellane, barony of Owney and Arra, county Tipperary.
 The estate of Sir Henry Wrixon Becher of Ballygiblin amounted to 18,933 acres in county Cork and 358 acres in county Tipperary in the 1870s.
 Michael A Becher held townlands in the parish of Kilmeen, barony of East Carbery and in the 1870s Michael R. A. Becher of Ballyduvane, Clonakilty owned over 2,000 acres in county Cork.
 In 1854 lands and mining interests, the property of Edward Baldwin Becher, were offered for sale in the Encumbered Estates Court, and includes a report on the mines of Coolaghmore and Coolaghbeg.
 In the 1870s the Becher estate in Cork (a combination of the Wrixon and Becher estates) amounted to over 18,000 acres while he also held lands in Tipperary.
 The estate of the representatives of the late John Beecher amounted to over 1600 acres in the 1870s.
 At the time of Griffith's Valuation, Edward and George Beecher were among the principal lessors in the parish of Kilcoe while Richard Beecher was the lessor of townlands in the parish of Skull.
 Eliza Beecher held several townlands in the parish of Kilgarriff, barony of Ibane & Barryroe, at the same time.
 In October 1851, 17,000 acres, the estate of Richard H. Hedges Beecher, was offered for sale in the Encumbered Estates Court.
 Lot 1 included the owner's house at Hollybrook.
 A sale of the remaining lots took place in February 1852 and included the house at Lakelands, leased to Richard O'Donovan Beecher.
 In April 1858, the house and demesne at Hollybrook were again offered for sale.
 An extensive family history of both the Becher/Beecher and Wrixon families is given by Grove White and published in the ''Journal of the Cork Historical and Archaeological Society'' (1907) under Ballygiblin.
 The spelling Becher and Beecher are used almost interchangably thoughout the eighteenth and nineteenth centuries."

-(4) The entry for Aghadown in the National University of Ireland (NUI) Galway Connacht and Munster Landed Estates Database records "At the time of Griffith's Valuation, Aghadown House, owned by William Jago, was unoccupied and valued at £8.
+(4) The entry for Aghadown in the University of Galway [Aghadown|Landed Estates Database] records "At the time of Griffith's Valuation, Aghadown House, owned by William Jago, was unoccupied and valued at £8.
 Lewis had noted Aghadown as the seat of H. Becher in 1837.
 [The 25" Ordnance Map shows a second house, also called at Aghadown House, at W049334] The original Aghadown House is shown on Taylor and Skinner's 1783 map as a seat of the Banfield family."

 (5) They can be read in the Journal at pages 79-84, 129-135, 172-177, 22-224, 270-273 and 320-322.
 Dorothea’s interpretation of the election of individuals differs from that in these records, particularly in references to “John Townsend”.
 Since 1896 evidence has come to light that makes identification of him more plausible and this is explained in the records for John FitzCornelius Townsend [122] and John Townsend [300].